openforcefield/standards/docs/enhancement-proposals/off-ep-0011.md

 The initial `0.3` version of the `NAGLCharges` section does have special interactions with virtual sites, though future versions of this section may include direct assignment of partial charges to virtual sites.
 But for the 0.3 version of this section proposed by this EP, the behavior will be that, if the `NAGLCharges` section is present in a force field with virtual sites, NAGL is used to assign initial charges to the molecule, and then virtual sites apply their charge increments on top of those initial charges.

 **Changes needed:** The contents of this proposal derive from the current structure of OpenFF NAGL and the model(s) it implements.
 If this proposal is accepted, OpenFF NAGL will need minor updates to properly check its GNN implementation against the details encoded in a SMIRNOFF force field, but we expect these changes will be minor because the proposed changes derive directly from this software.
-The OpenFF Toolkit and Interchange will need minor updates to properly support this section and some edge cases that arise from using this section in combination with other section(s) and tools, such as prespecified charges and virtual site parameter which modify charges.
+The OpenFF Toolkit and Interchange will need minor updates to properly support this section and some edge cases that arise from using this section in combination with other section(s) and tools (such as prespecified charges and virtual site parameters which modify charges).
 Similar tools which also implement the encoded GNN and/or the SMIRNOFF specification more broadly will need similar updates.

 ## Backward compatibility

 This proposal adds a new section which does not affect backwards compatibility.
-While in practice we intend for the NAGLCharges section to become the new default charge method in our future flagship force fields, we do not propose that existing force fields with the ToolkitAM1BCC section be assumed to be compatible with/automatically upgrade-able to NAGLCharges sections.
+While in practice the first version of the NAGLCharges section is very likely to be trained on AM1BCC ELF10 charges, we do not propose that existing force fields with the ToolkitAM1BCC section be assumed to be compatible with/automatically upgrade-able to NAGLCharges sections.

 ## Detailed description